IkennaEgwim/Expenso/README.md

 - Balsamiq: Utilized for collaborative design and prototyping, particularly for creating wireframes.
 - Lucidchart and Mermaid: Used for creating the user flow diagram, aiding in clear visualization of the application's workflow.
 - Google and ChatGPT: Leveraged for general research, information gathering, and troubleshooting to resolve development challenges efficiently.
+- Am I Responsive: Used to check if the site is responsive on different screen sizes.
 - Canva: Employed for designing the application logo, contributing to brand identity.
-- Lighthouse - Used for auditing and improving performance, accessibility, best practices, and SEO, ensuring a high-quality user experience.
+- Lighthouse: Used for auditing and improving performance, accessibility, best practices, and SEO, ensuring a high-quality user experience.

 ### Languages Used:
 * HTML5